OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 - Serves as documentation by example

 You will also see trying to document a feature with plain english can be quite challenging without a proper systematic approach.
-Gherkin syntax gives you one of theese approaches and allow you think about corner cases that would otherwise difficult to discover or describe.
+Gherkin syntax gives you one of these systematic approaches and allow you think about corner cases that would otherwise difficult to discover or describe.

 Now how to create BDD tests from above is matter of your choice for the language and framework.
-If you use C# you could use [SpecFlow](https://specflow.org/) or [TickSpec](https://github.com/fsprojects/TickSpec)(my favorite) but BDD frameworks are available for almost any language and platform.
+If you use .NET you could use [SpecFlow](https://specflow.org/) or [TickSpec](https://github.com/fsprojects/TickSpec)(my favorite) but many BDD frameworks are available for almost any language and platform.

-Basically by using the same BDD syntax, you can use it against to create multiple tests:
+Basically by using the same BDD feature set, you can use it to create multiple tests:
 - Tests for your backend API
 - Tests for your front end code
 - Tests the browser automation or full integration.

 All these thests can be bound to set of central gherkin feature documents.
 If you can make deriving your features via behaviors, you will have great confidence in your code and documentation simultenously.

-I highly recommend it!
+So this is how we bound our domain model, discovery process, tests and story all at once.
+I personally really like this approach and recommend it for any kind of project.
+Please feel free to share any comments or objectsions if you have.